TylorS/4.5/README.md

 Given a function from one value `a` to `Assertion b` and an assertion of type `a`, returns an assertion of type `b`

+#### `bimap :: ([char] → [char]) → (a → b) → Assertion a → Assertion b` (Bifunctor)

+The first parameter is a function mapping one string to another upon unsuccessful verification of the provided assertion.

+The second parameter is a function mapping a value `a` to a value of `b` upon successful verification of the provided assertion.

+The third parameter is an assertion of type `a`.

+Returns an assertion of type `b`.
+If the assertion given as the third parameter is unsuccessfully verified it will also fail to be verified.
+If the assertion given as the third parameter is verified it will also successfully verify.

 ### Interpreters

 Interpreters are functions that *verify* assertions.